material-components/material-components-web/packages/mdc-drawer/README.md

 `mdc-drawer` |  Mandatory.
 `mdc-drawer--closing` | Applies the transition to the dismissible drawer while it is animating from the open to the closed position.
 `mdc-drawer--opening` | Applies the transition to the dismissible drawer while it is animating from the closed to the open position.
-`mdc-drawer-app-content` | Used for dismissible drawer variant sibling element that should animate open/closed with it.
 `mdc-drawer--dismissible` | Dismissible drawer variant class.
+`mdc-drawer--modal` | Modal drawer variant class.
 `mdc-drawer__header` | Non-scrollable element that exists on the top of the drawer.
 `mdc-drawer--open` | If present indicates that dismissible drawer is in the open position.
 `mdc-drawer__content` | Scrollable content area of the drawer.
 `mdc-drawer__subtitle` | Subtitle text element of the drawer.
 `mdc-drawer__title` | Title text element of the drawer.
+`mdc-drawer-app-content` | Used for dismissible drawer variant sibling element that should animate open/closed with it.
+`mdc-drawer-scrim` | Used for backdrop to overlay on the app content.
+Applicable only for modal variant.

 ### Sass Mixins